How to start your business with the appropriate bike-sharing business plan?

 What is your bike-sharing business model?

 Your business model is the way you will get revenues from your service.
 A lot of different business models exist in the bike-sharing market.
 When you think of yours, take a look at what your competitors are doing and think of ways how you can be more attractive to customers.
 In addition, you have to consider location and take seasonality into account.
 And one more thing - act fast!
 This can be crucial for your future success.
-ATOM allows you to launch your bike-sharing business within a few weeks.
+ATOM allows you to launch your bike-sharing business within a few weeks with a bike sharing software.
 Learn more about ATOM's solution for shared mobility.

 Interested in launching your own mobility platform?